kish1/fdown/README.md

   got fixed when I added an empty string as payload.
 - Ordering out-of-order incoming packets was non-trivial and had to be done efficiently.
   I implemented a min-heap based technique to order the packets based on the sequence numbers.

-Execution:
-- This program requires root privileges to execute and hence must be executed using su or sudo.
-- NOTE: This program uses TCP over raw sockets.
-In order to accomodate this, an iptables rule is added temporarily during program execution to drop all RST packets to unsolicited incoming TCP packets.
-Do not run this program if this can cause your computer to become vulnerable during execution.

-./fdown [URL]